arthurqwang/bsv/README.md

 This book is aimed at the general public people, whether ordinary managers and technicians, leaders and experts, or even ordinary people, they will gain something, but the core target readers are those who want to do big things.

+## Next Plan
+① Upgrade to version 2.0.
+Integrate the author's new ideas and everyone's ideas since the release of version 1.0.

+② Translate into English.

+I hope to continue to receive everyone's support.

+This project only provides the latest version of the manuscript and the main related documents.
+All other materials and the original book can be retrieved and downloaded on the Internet, or go to the official website of the [Big Systems View]: http://www.holomind.com.cn .

+<br><br>